bobthecomputer/crroadtouc/README.md

 - Fetch player information using a tag
 - Display trophy count and recent win rate
 - View raw battle log on demand
+- Rate a custom deck (average elixir and tips)

+After entering your player tag, you can also paste eight card names separated by commas to receive a quick deck score and suggestions.

 ## Additional Setup